-This can be a real hot topic, definitely.
-The Medicare Supplement plans to consider in 2023.
+This can be a real debatable topic, definitely.
+The best Medicare Supplement plans to review in 2024.
 You can be pretty sure no matter what I say as I update this article today, someone will figure out a way to criticize what I author.
 Why didn’t I mention this plan or that plan.

-Starting out in the “Medicare” business about 20 years ago I’d like to think I have creditable experience worth considering.
-Talked to more than a fair share of seniors in that time as well.
-So here I go with our recommendation of what Medicare Supplement plans you should be taking a close look at.
+Starting out in the “Medicare” business nearly 25 years ago I’d like to think I have creditable experience worth considering.
+I’ve talked to more than a fair share of seniors in that time as well.
+You can say I have a lot of “real world” feedback and factual information about Medicare and Medicare Supplements to share.
+So, with that said, onto our review of the best Medicare Supplement plans to take a close look at.

 Original Medicare and a Med Supp

 Please understand and take note… Medicare Advantage (Part C) is not Original Medicare.
-It is a subsidized private plan offered as a similar, but alternative only.
+It is a subsidized private plan offered as a similar, but alternative only by a private insurance carrier.
+Your Medicare premiums are actually sent to the private company and not retained by the government.

-With Original Medicare, the government will pay 80% of Medicare approved charges.
+With Original Medicare, approved claims will be paid to your provider at 80% of their approved amount.
 The remainder 20% is your responsibility.
-Most people take out a Medicare Supplement sold by many private insurance companies which can pay the remaining 20% of those Medicare approved charges.
-Remember, the key here is…Medicare must approve the service or no Medicare Supplement will pay anything regardless the plan benefits.
+What most people do it take out a Medicare Supplement sold by many health insurance companies to pay the remaining 20% of those Medicare approved charges.
+Remember, the key here is…Medicare must approve the claim or no Medicare Supplement will pay anything regardless the plan benefits.
+The best Medicare/Medigap Supplement policy is going to pick up more of the 20% than an inferior plan.
+Plans are designed by Medicare not insurance companies.

-All Medicare Supplements have a plan letter label from “A to N.” Plan F, G, N are the typical 3 we suggest.
+All Medicare Supplements have a plan letter label from “A to N.” We suggest Plan F, G and N.

-When I first started helping folks obtain Medicare Supplement policies back in the late 90’s, Medicare had just simplified the actual comparison of medicare supplement policies by creating uniformity in the industry.
+When I first started helping folks obtain Medicare Supplement policies back in the late 90’s, Medicare had just simplified the actual comparison between Medicare supplement policies by creating uniformity in the industry.

 So, why is this you ask?